-This programme is a research programme leading to the submission of a dissertation and the format is as provided in the University of Malaya (Master's Degree) Rules 2014 and University of Malaya (Master's Degree) Regulations 2014.
+This programme is a research programme leading to the submission of a dissertation and the format is as provided in the University of Malaya (Master's Degree) Rules 2019 and University of Malaya (Master's Degree) Regulations 2019.

-(2) Research Methodology (MMX7001) (3 credits):

-- a.
-Candidate must successfully complete Research Methodology Course (MMX7001) within the first two (2) semester of registering as a student at University of Malaya. - b.
-Pass your Proposal Defense by Semester II.
+- (2) Research Methodology (MMX7001) (3 credits): - (a) Candidate must successfully complete Research Methodology Course (MMX7001) within the first two (2) semesters of registering as a student at University of Malaya. - (b) The candidate must pass their proposal defense seminar by the second semester